London to Venice 2024

 If only all cycling days were this pleasant!
 Just over 70 miles without a lot of effort as it was mainly downhill.
 The day started off a bit chilly (15C) but it was a pleasantly warm afternoon.
 There was an easterly breeze which created a slight but noticeable headwind when trees didn't provide shelter, which they did for much of the time.
 Much of the day was spent on good cycle paths alongside the Rhone - Rhine canal or the river Rhine.
 The latter was mainly good quality gravel which could have been messy if wet but was fortunately dry.
 Getting through Basel reduced the average speed.

 The cycle path along the Rhone-Rhine canal made getting through Mulhouse relatively easy.
 After the route joined the Rhine cycle path (which I had traversed last year in the opposite direction) I discovered that I was at the back with tour leader Paul and Gary (on his Thorn Nomad touring bike).
-We hurried along the track to Basel where we expected to come across those in front taking a refreshment stop.
+We hurried (by my sedate standards) along the track to Basel where we expected to come across those in front taking a refreshment stop.
 However, we never saw them (they had gone off the route for refreshments) and we eventually stopped at an Aldi in Basel to buy some food and drink.

 Cycling through Basel wasn't very pleasant.
 In some parts there were good cycle tracks plus a very nice cycling/pedestrian bridge over the river, while in other places it was through the streets (mind the tramlines).
 This included climbing a steep cobbled hill which I remember going down carefully in 2023.
 In Basel we crossed the river from France to Germany for a short distance before going into Switzerland.
 Officially, the city is in Switzerland but has suburbs in France and Germany.
 I never noticed any borders.